-Doing this could lead to potential damaging of the stomach as the gap between the muscles may be forced apart, possibly stretching the muscles wider, leading to long term damage.
+Doing this could potentially damage the stomach as the gap between the muscles may be forced apart, possibly stretching the muscles wider, leading to long-term damage.

 9 Things to Remember When Exercising After a C Section

-- If you do have any concerns about exercising after a c section, please do contact your primary medical provider.
+- If you have any concerns about exercising after a c section, please contact your primary medical provider.

 - Trying to stay mobile and routinely performing pelvic tilting and pelvic floor exercises will help speed up your c section recovery time and allow you to be more active much sooner.

-- After a c section delivery, doctors recommend that you should wait 8 – 10 weeks before doing any formal or more intense exercise.
-This will depend on your fitness level prior to the c section and how you have recovered from the c section.
-Consult your primary medical provider on what exercise intensity if best for you at this time.
+- After a c section delivery, doctors recommend that you wait 8 – 10 weeks before doing any formal or more intense exercise.
+This will depend on your fitness level before the c section and how you have recovered from the c section.
+Consult your primary medical provider on what exercise intensity is best for you at this time.

-- Take your time getting up, roll on to your side for support and then push with your arms to avoid placing extra stress on the weakened back and abdominal muscles.
+- When rising, use your arms to avoid stressing your weakened back and abdominal muscles, which are most vulnerable when standing.
 ALWAYS AVOID A FULL MOVEMENT from lying or sitting to standing.
-Instead break the movement down in to three parts.
+Rather, break the movement down into three parts.

-- The essential factor in working your stomach muscles is to always tilt the pelvis backwards and pull the muscles in tightly throughout the entire exercise.
+- Working your stomach muscles requires tilting the pelvis backward and pulling the muscles in tightly throughout the entire exercise.

-- Pelvic tilting exercises are not the same as pelvic floor exercises, but can be performed at the same time with a little practice.
+- Pelvic tilting exercises are not the same as pelvic floor exercises but can be performed simultaneously with a bit of practice.